-I let this sit for exactly 20 minutes because I layered it on pretty thick.
+I let this sit for exactly 20 minutes because I layered on a pretty thick layer of etching cream.

-Putting on so much was not a good idea but luckily I had to learn the hard way.
+Putting on a thick coat was not a good idea but luckily I had to learn the hard way.

 Another MISTAKE was taking off the stencil.
 I should have washed it off with the stencil on.